Concept Paper · v15 Web Edition · April 2026

 3. System Architecture (Conceptual)

-3.1 Fusion Core
+3.1 Fusion Source Assumption

-The Spitzer slowing-down time for a fast ion in a background plasma is approximately:
+For an order-of-magnitude comparison, the Spitzer slowing-down time for a fast ion in a background plasma is approximately:

 3.2 Magnetic Nozzle